home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 Despite what the name suggests, you can actually run this add-on without MQTT enabled.
 In that case, it will provide you with a full-fledged, attractive and feature-complete UI to manage your Z-Wave nodes and settings.

-The Z-Wave JS server is **included** in Z-Wave JS to MQTT, you enable it on the Z-Wave tab within the UI.
+The Z-Wave JS server is **included** in Z-Wave JS to MQTT.
+You enable it on the Z-Wave tab within the UI.
 If you install the add-on from the community repo, this will be done for you automatically.

 #### 3. The Z-Wave JS to MQTT Docker container

-This is the recommended approach if you're running the Home Assistant Core yourself, without the supervisor and it's convenient add-ons.
+This is the recommended approach if you're running the Home Assistant Core yourself, without the supervisor and its convenient add-ons.
 See the [zwavejs2mqtt documentation](https://zwave-js.github.io/zwavejs2mqtt/#/getting-started/quick-start) for instructions.
 Important note: make sure you run a recent version of the Docker image, as that contains the required WS server option.

 #### 4. Run the Z-Wave server yourself